What are the functions of an Intergroup?

 - Host the International Recovery Convention

-If your Registered S.L.A.A.
-Group is looking to join an Intergroup, go to http://directory.slaafws.org.
-If there is an Intergroup within a reasonable distance, simply contact them to request to be added as a member Group.
-Also contact F.W.S. at http://www.slaafws.org/contact/Meeting+Questions to let us know that your Group is now a member of an Intergroup, and which one.
+If your new or existing S.L.A.A.
+Group is looking for an Intergroup to join, go to slaafws.org/meetings.
+If there is an Intergroup within your area or at a reasonable distance, contact them to request to be added as a member Group.
+Next, get registered with F.W.S. at https://slaafws.org/groupregform.
+Your new Group should meet 3 times before registering.

 But there isn’t an Intergroup in my area.

 Multiple Lone Groups in an area can form an Intergroup, and it is recommended to do so if possible.
-We are building a page detailing this process, but you can contact F.W.S. for more information at http://www.slaafws.org/contact/Meeting+Questions.
+Please contact F.W.S. for more information at https://slaafws.org/contact or visit https://slaafws.org/startanintergroup.